Why you should assign your Google Home speakers to different rooms

-When setting up a new Google Home speaker, there's a short list of things you should do first, such as changing the default music service, connecting supported smart home devices and setting up parental controls.
+When setting up a new Google Home ($129 at Dell Home) speaker, there's a short list of things you should do first, such as changing the default music service, connecting supported smart home devices and setting up parental controls.

 After that, you should take advantage of Google Home's latest setting by assigning your speakers to different rooms.
 Here's how and why you should.